Flamenco/stackeditpro/Features.md

 See https://jekyllrb.com/docs/front-matter/.

 ## Grav Connector
-Import and export *Grav* websites to and from any workspace folder.
+Import and synchronize *Grav* websites to and from any workspace folder.

 See [Grav Connector](Grav%20Connector.md).